ArnaudBand/ArnaudBand/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
-<h3 align="center">Hi everyone,</h3>
+<h3 align="center">Hi @there,</h3>

 ```
-Welcome to my Github profile!
-I'm excited to share my projects and collaborate with other developers on this platform.
+Welcome to my GitHub profile!
+I'm excited to share my projects
+and collaborate with other developers on this platform.

-Feel free to browse my repositories and contribute to any projects that interest you.
-I'm always open to feedback and suggestions on how to improve my code, so don't hesitate to reach out to me with any ideas you have.
+Please feel free to browse my repositories and contribute
+to any projects you're interested in.
+I'm always open to
+feedback and suggestions on improving my code,
+so don't hesitate to reach out to me with any ideas you have.

 Thanks for stopping by, and I look forward to connecting with you!